openandclose/tosixinch/docs/intro.rst

 .. note::

-    * Mac and Windows environments are considered, but it is likely to be more imperfect.
+    * Windows filesystems are not supported.

     * In some places in code,
-      Unicode encoding in system and files is presupposed.
+      utf-8 encoding in system and files is presupposed.

     * Until sometime later, I don't hesitate to change APIs.
       But please feel free to email me if changes break your configuration,